 - 10. A completed Direct Deposit form (with a cancelled check). - 11.
 A completed Criminal Background check The to verify that the owner(s) have not been involved in any violent or drug related criminal activity. - 12.
 Signed Owners Obligation form - 13.
-Mandatory attendance to one of our FREE Landlord workshops.
+Mandatory attendance to one of our FREE Landlord workshops (done within the first 6 months of receiving HAP payments)